logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 There also exists a second iteration of the vulnerability, referred to as "Drop the MIC 2", CVE 2019-1166.
 Devices vulnerable to this kind of attack don't verify the existence of the MIC in a request that has a `msvAvFlag` field set to zero, allowing us to trick the server into believing that the request doesn't include a MIC.
 This attack also allows us to bypass the requirement of having to coerce HTTP authentication.

 The last, least interesting transport vulnerability is if the domain is sending Net-NTLMv1 authentication back to your attacker host, we can drop the MIC automatically and not require WebClient coercion.
-This exists as an alternative method of potentially acquiring Domain Admin through NTLMv1 instead of using a NTLMv1 downgrade attack if there's more than one DC in the environment.
+Instead of using a NTLMv1 downgrade attack, this exists as an alternative method of potentially acquiring Domain Admin through an LDAP relay if we're able to coerce a DC and there's more than one DC in the environment.

 ### Exploitation - Base Relay and Dropping the MIC